Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

     - Fix: first I thought to replace the input type submit with a link.
 However, I received an error message NoReverseMatch for add review.
 It turned out I forgot to remove the form line with csrf token.
 After removing those the link worked and the error message was gone.
 - Issue: after changing my tables into a grid for mobile, the add to wishlist, remove from wishlist add review, remove review and update review buttons, that all submit, all of a sudden trigger, like usual the accompanying message, but also add the basket to the message like when adding a product to the basket instead of only showing the message withouth the basket.
     - Fix: very interesting, I just solved it by adding a missing quotation mark at the end of the previous line above the Succes! line in the toast succes page.
+- Issue: In the mobile header, when being logged in as the superuser, the dropdown menu of account created an overflow for the first option: Store Management.
+    - Fix: Checking online I came across [this](https://stackoverflow.com/questions/18268078/drop-down-menu-out-of-screen) solution and it worked for me as well.
+Adding right:0 and position: relative meant that the whole menu actually was shown in another area.
+The only thing is that other links move towards different places when opening the dropdown menu of account on mobile screens, so I am not sure if that is the idea, but all links are still available along with the entire dropdown menu of account.
 ----
 # Deployment
 ## Deploy app to Heroku